dmkk3r/RetroRelics/README.md

 dotnet run
 ```

+### Docker
+Use the included docker-compose.yml in the project root as an example.

 ## Usage
 1. Sign up or log in to your RetroRelics account.
 2. Start adding your retro video game collection.